UW-Madison-DataScience/swcarpentry-workflows-in-practice/collaboration.md

     $ ls

 You should now see everyone else's files, and have completed the basic workflow:
-1. Periodically pull from the authoritative group repository to update your working copy.
+- Periodically pull from the authoritative group repository to update your working copy.
-2. Push new changes in your working copy to your repository on GitHub.
+- Push new changes in your working copy to your repository on GitHub.
-3. Create a pull request to the group repository so someone can review and merge your updates.
+- Create a pull request to the group repository so someone can review and merge your updates.
-*Repeat*
+- - Repeat
 ----